 Exploring the Mechanisms of Metformin on Erectile Function

 The potential mechanisms of Metformin for improving erectile function in patients are still being investigated.
 This medication, commonly used to treat type 2 diabetes, has shown promise in addressing sexual dysfunction in men.
-One possible way Metformin may enhance erectile function is by increasing nitric oxide production.
-Nitric oxide is crucial for facilitating the dilation of blood vessels in the penile region, significantly contributing to achieving and maintaining an erection.

 Clinical Trials and Studies on Metformin for Erectile Dysfunction